geoserver/geoserver/doc/en/user/source/community/oauth2/index.rst

    * ``default``

-   The order of the authentication filters depends basically on which method you would like GeoServer *try first*.
+   The order of the authentication filters depends basically on which method you would like GeoServer to *try first*.

    .. note:: During the authentication process, the authentication filters of a ``Filter Chain`` are executed serially until one succeed (for more details please see the section :ref:`security_auth_chain`)